English composer and conductor (b. 22 April 1858 in Sidcup; d. 8 May 1944 in Woking), born Ethel Mary Smyth.

 Correspondence with Tchaikovsky

-2 letters from Tchaikovsky to Ethel Smyth have survived, dating from 1889, both of which are available in English translations on this website:
+2 letters from Tchaikovsky to Ethel Smyth have survived, dating from 1889, both of which have been translated into English on this website:

 Notes and References

-- These two letters have been published for the first time in: Ronald de Vet, [The correspondence between Tchaikovsky and Ethel Smyth], Tschaikowsky-Gesellschaft Mitteilungen, Heft 20 (2013), p.
-183–185, 186–187), thanks to the generous assistance of Galina Belonovich, the Director of the Tchaikovsky House-Museum, and Polina Vaidman, the museum's senior curator.
+- ↑ These two letters have been published for the first time in Čajkovskij und Ethel Smyth im Briefwechsel (2013), p.
+183–185, 186–187, thanks to the generous assistance of Galina Belonovich, the Director of the Tchaikovsky House-Museum, and Polina Vaidman, the museum's senior curator.